How Comprehensive Theming Works

 Update September 24, 2018: Please take note that on my most recent installation of Hawthorn I was unable to compile static assets after cloning the sample theme into my home folder.
 Instead, I had to move the theme folder to /edx/app/edxapp/edx-platform/themes, where incidentally you’ll find a set of additional preinstalled themes created by the Open edX team.
 Some of the comments below suggest that others have recently run into this same problem.
 This problem might work itself out in subsequent releases, so for the time being I’m leaving the original technical instructions unchanged.

-cd ~ git clone https://github.com/lpm0073/edx.custom-theme.git #Change this to YOUR repository chown edxapp -R edx.custom-theme chgrp edxapp -R edx.custom-theme
+cd ~ # Change this URL to YOUR repository git clone https://github.com/lpm0073/edx.custom-theme.git chown edxapp -R edx.custom-theme chgrp edxapp -R edx.custom-theme

 3. Edit /edx/app/edxapp/lms.env.json

 Once again, keep in mind that these code samples reference my Github repository rather than your forked repository, so make sure you edit the path data accordingly.
 This file has around 400 rows of parameter values, and you’ll make edits in three different parts of the file so make sure to take note of the row numbers in the screen shots below.

 Update September 24, 2018: Please also take note that if you cloned your theme into /edx/app/edxapp/edx-platform/themes then you’ll need to modify the lms.env.json parameter value “COMPREHENSIVE_THEME_DIRS” accordingly.